jnsamuelsen/Organizing-Medical-Data-with-SQL/README.md

 # Usage
-This is a purely educational project, with the purpose of giving a solid introduction to the process of going from a dataset to organizing a simple relational database, as well as using SQL queries to explore, modify, update and pull data with different queries.
+This is a purely educational project, with the purpose of giving a solid introduction to the process of going from a dataset to organizing a simple relational database, as well as using SQL to explore, modify, update and pull data with different queries.
+The repository includes the SQL scripts holding example queries and explanations for the aforementioned tasks.